Hiker Happy's RV Trip

 I am loving the mountains and fall foliage this time of year.

-Until later,
+Until later, Hike

 Hiker Happy, reporting on my RV Trip:

 I am having a grand time in Pennsylvania.
 We have been spending time at the Hershey Thousand Trails Park, which is near Chocolate Town.
-And it really does smell like chocolate!
+And it really does smell like chocolate

 Gettysburg Louisiana Monument